 This school year we are focusing on living things.
 Evey has decided that we should start with human beings – mostly because we bought a model that comes apart and she likes to play with the organs.
-What a psychologist might make of that I don’t know but in the meantime I am harnessing her fascination and researching the human body with her.
-The first part of the model to go together is the skeleton and here are 9 fun facts we discovered while we research human bones:
+What a psychologist might make of that I don’t know, but in the meantime, I am harnessing her fascination and researching the human body with her.
+The first part of the model to go together is the skeleton and here are nine fun facts we discovered while we research human bones:

-- The hyoid bone in the throat is one of the few bones that is not connected to another
+- The hyoid bone in the throat is one of the few bones that are not connected to another

 - An average adult human weighs more than six times the weight of its skeleton.